-In the first implementation phase of standardized report phrase wording for technical manuals, conclusions from the Biochemistry Procedures Manual must be used (with the addition of case specific information).
-A DNA Tech Lead, DNA Supervisor or the DNA Technical Leader must approve significant deviations from standard phrase wording (to ensure that the scientific meaning of the conclusion is preserved).
-Approved deviations will be recorded in a log for review by the DNA Technical Leader.
+Where indicated in the Biochemistry Procedures Manual and the Casework STR Analysis Procedures, standardized report wording shall be used.
+A DNA Tech Lead, DNA Supervisor, or the DNA Technical Leader must approve significant deviations from standard wording to ensure that the scientific meaning of the conclusion is preserved.
+Approval will be documented in the case record.

-Reports shall only be released by laboratory staff to relevant criminal justice agencies for law enforcement purposes, in judicial proceedings, or for criminal defense purposes under 34 U.S.Code § 12592(b)(3)(A).
+Reports shall only be released by laboratory staff to relevant criminal justice agencies for law enforcement purposes, in judicial proceedings, for criminal defense purposes under 34 U.S. Code § 12592(b)(3)(A), or as otherwise required by law.
 Staff will maintain confidentiality of case information, including results, DNA records, and databases.
 Refer to the QOM for additional information regarding the release of information, including discovery and public disclosure.